Saeef-47/Excel-Analytics-Projects/README.md

-# Data Validation – Excel Project
+# Sales Dashboard – Excel Project

 ## Overview
-This project demonstrates the use of Excel's Data Validation feature to control data entry and improve data accuracy.
-It includes dropdown lists, input messages, and error alerts.
+This project features an interactive Sales Dashboard built in Excel.
+It provides a visual summary of sales performance using charts, pivot tables, and slicers to enable dynamic data exploration.

 ## Skills Used
-- Data validation rules (list, number, date, etc.)
-- Creating dropdown menus
+- Dashboard design and layout
+- Pivot tables and pivot charts
+- Slicers for interactive filtering
+- KPIs and trend analysis
-- Adding input messages and custom error alerts
+- Data cleaning and formatting
-- Preventing invalid data entry